TMasoud/Machine-learning-based-assessment-of-the-tumour-immune-infiltrate/README.md

 For those feeling comfortable using the scripts, the provided codes in [`Codes/`](Codes/) folder can be used.

+To visualize feature importance in cell classification, you can run the Jupyter notebook located in [`Codes/`](Codes/) folder in Python.

 -------------------------------------------------------------------------------------------------------------------

 ## **Citing our work**